csae8092/posts/digital-edition-web-app/part-8-full-text-search.md

----
-layout:     post
-title:      # Part 8 - Full text search
-date:       2016-08-16 11:21:29
-summary:    In the eighth part we are going to build a full text search.
-categories: digital-edition
----

 # Introduction and requirements

-In the [last part]({{ site.baseurl }}{% post_url 2016-08-16-part-7-index-based-search %}) of this series of tutorials we implemented a basic index based search functionality.
-The code we build so far can be downloaded [here]({{ site.baseurl }}/downloads/part-7/thun-demo-0.1.xar).
+In the [last part](../part-7-index-based-search) of this series of tutorials we implemented a basic index based search functionality.
+The code we build so far can be downloaded [here](/downloads/part-7/thun-demo-0.1.xar).
 In this part now, we are going to build a full text search which will allow users to

 1. search the content (the text) of all of our XML/TEI documents,